 Abstract

-This work demonstrates integration of an ultrafast laser onto a roll-to-roll machine in order to create electrodes with a 3D architecture at scale.
-Both sides of a 700 m long double-sided graphite anode was microstructured and used to construct 27 Ah prismatic cells.
+This work demonstrates integration of an ultrafast laser onto a roll-to-roll machine, the laser structuring of a double-sided, 700 m long roll of graphite battery anode and its subsequent manufacture into 27 Ah prismatic cells.
 The electrode was ablated with a novel hybrid-microstructure composed of both hexagonally arranged pores for enhanced rate performance and channels for fast electrolyte wetting.
-Subsequently, this anode and an unablated baseline anode are paired with an NMC111 cathode and manufactured into 27 Ah prismatic cells.
-The laser ablated cells were compared to their non-ablated counterparts, and demonstrated a reduction in soaking time of at least 60%, an improvement in fast charge capability with > 30% more capacity accepted during 6C charging, and an extension of cycle life of >20% during 0.5C cycling.
+Subsequently, this anode and a non-ablated baseline anode are paired with an NMC111 cathode for cell building and electrochemical characterization.
+Compared to the baseline, laser ablated cells demonstrated a reduction in soaking time of at least 60%, an improvement in fast charge capability with >30% more capacity accepted during 6C charging, and an extension of cycle life of >40% during 0.5C cycling.
 Further, a perspective is provided on scaling ultrafast laser ablation of battery electrodes to industrial throughputs.
 Additionally, lessons learned from this pilot-scale demonstration are provided in regards to optical architecture, debris removal, and system control.
-A technoeconomic analysis is used to demonstrate that laser ablation can be integrated into existing electrode manufacturing facilities with only ≈$1.3/kWh increase (≈2%) in manufacturing cost.
+A techno-economic analysis is used to demonstrate that laser ablation can be integrated into existing electrode manufacturing facilities with only ≈$1.3 per kWh increase (≈2%) in manufacturing cost.
 Preemptive electrode design for laser ablation is discussed as a further method for enhancing performance.
-Finally, an analysis of available laser systems and beam-scanning architectures is used to determine design requirements to scale process throughput to a state-of-the-art speed of 50 m min-1 This analysis demonstrates that laser-ablating Li-ion battery electrodes has multiple benefits to manufacturing and battery performance, that the technology already exists to achieve high-laser ablation throughputs, and that integrating ultrafast laser ablation to electrode manufacturing will not create a processing bottleneck.
+Finally, an analysis of available laser systems and beam-scanning architectures is used to determine design requirements to scale process throughput to a state-of-the-art speed of 50 m min−1.
+This analysis demonstrates that laser ablating Li-ion battery electrodes has multiple benefits to manufacturing and battery performance, that the technology already exists to achieve high laser-ablation throughputs, and that integrating ultrafast laser ablation to electrode manufacturing will not create a cost or processing bottleneck.